 Nobody needs to be asking what Louis C.K. can do to restore his career until women in comedy feel ready to let him try.
 Five months is not enough time to forgive his misuse of power or forget how he exploited women looking for career help for his own sexual satisfaction.
 And to write a piece where people in the comedy industry discuss how C.K. can return, and include the thoughts of only one woman in comedy, is just completely absurd.
 Whether it’s the intention or not, this ridiculous Hollywood Reporter article essentially feels like the first step in trying to rehab the guy.

-Reporter article also has a quote from comedian Judy Gold that we overlooked.
+Correction: The Hollywood Reporter article also has a quote from comedian Judy Gold that we overlooked.
 Three women were quoted, two of whom are comedians, along with five men.

 Garrett Martin edits Paste’s comedy and games sections.
 He’s on Twitter @grmartin.